St. Paul's is a busy place! We have many annual events

 Barbara Frost, while being interviewed by Pastor Mark.
 Barbara was a great historian and record keeper here at St. Paul's, and a wonderful source of information for Pastor Mark's book on St. Paul's.

-Eda and Roy Steward, Sr. are known to everyone who has been coming to St. Paul's for decades!
+Eda and Roy Steward, Sr. are known to everyone as people who have been coming to St. Paul's for decades!
 Not only have they come to St. Paul's for as far back as anyone can remember, they are the parents of Pastor Roy Steward....our ELCM President.
 We will miss their quiet presence in our lives and remember them fondly!

 Ruth Carlson was a friend to all, with her bright smile and quick wit.
 It was a delight knowing Ruth over the years!

 Wayne Paul (pictured bottom right) was a friend to us for a long time.
 Special recognition was given to him during our annual Veteran's Day celebration this past year (2009) for his service during the war in Viet Nam.
-Pictured with him is his wife Nancy (bottom left) who continues to be a dear member of St. Paul's.
+Pictured with him is his wife Nancy (bottom left) who continues to be a dear member of St. Paul's, as well as his close family.
 After MANY years with our Sunday School program, she is now the founder of our Prayer Shawl Ministry.

 The spunky Judy Townsend.....what a fun lady to be around!
 She and her husband Fred were good friends of St. Paul's.